shey/shey/README.md

 ### Hi there,

-My name is Shey and I work with Rails and Postgresql.
+My name is Shey and I work with React, Rails, Ansible and Postgresql.